plone/documentation/docs/install/source.md

-Pin version of a Plone package / constraints
+Pin the version of a Plone package / constraints
 : A version can **not** be pinned in constraints.txt if the package is mentionend in the constraints of Plone.
   Any other package version could be pinned in constraints.txt.
   A summary of section {ref}`install-source-checkout-and-pin` for a clean and well documented set up of your Zope/Plone installation: